mlo-12th-st/dro-vs-fairness/README.md

 ### Prerequisites
 The following python packages are used in the code: NumPy, Pandas, Matplotlib, PyTorch, Torchvision, Pillow (PIL)

-### Running the Experiments

-#### Fairness GAN
+### Using the Fairness GAN
 See readme in FairnessModels folder.
 run `bash run_fairness.sh` in a bash shell

-#### DRO
+### Running the Experiments

-The two parameters we are most concerned with are the training method and L2-penalty.
-These can be changed using the `-t` and `--l2_reg` flags, respectively.
+The three parameters we are most concerned with are the optimization algorithm, dataset, and L2-penalty.
+These can be changed using the `-t`, `--aug_data`, and `--l2_reg` flags, respectively.
 Below are some examples of command line arguments to use.

 - Train ResNet-18 using DRO with strong L2-penalty for 100 epochs
   - `python dro_fairness_exp.py -m resnet18 -t DRO --l2_reg 0.1 --model_save_file model_resnet18_DRO-1l2.pth --results_file results_resnet18_DRO-1l2.txt --accuracy_csv acc_resnet18_DRO-1l2.csv`

-- Train ResNet-50 using ERM with standard regularization for 5 epochs
+- Train ResNet-50 using ERM with standard regularization for 5 epochs on the augmented dataset
-  - `python dro_fairness_exp.py -m resnet50 -e 5 --model_save_file model_resnet50_ERM-4l2.pth --results_file results_resnet50_ERM-4l2.txt --accuracy_csv acc_resnet50_ERM-4l2.csv`
+  - `python dro_fairness_exp.py -m resnet50 -e 5 --aug_data 1 --model_save_file model_resnet50_ERM-4l2.pth --results_file results_resnet50_ERM-4l2.txt --accuracy_csv acc_resnet50_ERM-4l2.csv`

 For full list of command line arguments, see the `main()` function of `dro_fairness_exp.py`